Tempering Ovens and Furnaces

 Defining Toughness in an Alloy

-In metallurgy and other materials science, toughness is a material’s ability to absorb energy and deform plastically without fracturing completely.
+In metallurgy, — the branch of science and technology that deals with the study of metals — and other materials science, toughness is a material’s ability to absorb energy and deform plastically without fracturing completely.
 Another way to think about toughness would be to define it as a material’s resistance to fracture.
-Tempering ovens are used to achieve higher toughness in an alloy to prevent catastrophic failure by allowing for deformation instead of fracturing.
+Metal tempering ovens are used to achieve higher toughness in an alloy to prevent catastrophic failure by allowing for deformation instead of fracturing.

 Hardness in an Alloy Composition